-Every trust must have an employer identification number (EIN).
+Every trust that completes this return must have an employer identification number (EIN).
 You can use one of the following methods to apply for an EIN.

-- Online Click on the EIN link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the trust's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+- Online Člick on the EIN link at www.irs.gov/businesses/small.
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
 You may get this form from the IRS or the Social Security Administration.
 If you are going to apply by mail, send in the Form SS-4 at least 4 to 5 weeks before you need the number.